renatabiniek/moodbox/README.md

     * category, keywords and time required overview section
     * resources section that include an image thumbnail that illustrates the technique and a URL to external site that provides more details.
     * method details section that provides a bite-size description of the technique
-    * interactive likes icon that can be clicked to like/unlike the tool, with number of likes
+    * interactive like icon that can be clicked to like/unlike the tool, with number of likes
     * comments icon with number of currently published comments

     **Comments section**: